Vedd-Patel/Landmarks/README.md

 ---

 ## 🏞️ Landmarks Explorer
 This app displays a list of popular landmarks.
 Users can view detailed information, maps, and mark their favorite landmarks.
-Built with SwiftUI to demonstrate modern declarative UI design.
+Built with SwiftUI to demonstrate modern declarative UI designs.

 ---